 Without this gospel, friends may feel the burden of keeping up resolutions, and making all the right choices in 2021, despite being unable to.
 They’ll hope in self-improvement rather than in a forgiving God.
 They’ll hope in changes to the news cycle rather than Jesus’ plan to make all things new.
 How can we start conversations about the hope that Jesus gives?
 How can we remind ourselves of this truth and begin the new year with the right priorities?

 Why not begin by discussing New Years’ eve with friends, and then think through together:

 These questions are for honesty among friends – a chance to talk about regrets and our inability to change who we most deeply are by ourselves.

 Why not share your own answers with friends that you trust?
-Then share the freedom you’ve found.
+Then share the freedom you’ve found in Jesus.

 This blog was written by CU Staff Worker Fearghal Kelly, working to support the CUs in Portsmouth and Chichester.